OpenTranslationBible/open-bible/en-GB/58.Hebrews/md/hebrews-11.md

 These all died in faith, not having received the promises, but having seen them and greeted them from afar, acknowledging that they were strangers and exiles on the earth.

 ## Hebrews 11:14
-For those who say such things make it clear that they are seeking a homeland.
+For those who express such things make it evident that they are seeking a homeland.

 ## Hebrews 11:15
 If they had been thinking of the land they had left, they would have had opportunity to return.

 ## Hebrews 11:16
-But as it is, they desire a better country, that is, a heavenly one.
+But as it is, they long for a better country, a heavenly one.
 Therefore God is not ashamed to be called their God, for He has prepared a city for them.

 ## Hebrews 11:17
-By faith Abraham, when he was tested, offered up Isaac, and he who had received the promises was offering up his only son.
+By faith Abraham, when he was tested, offered up Isaac, and he who had received the promises was in the act of offering his only son.

 ## Hebrews 11:18
 It was he to whom it was said, “Through Isaac shall your offspring be named.”

 ## Hebrews 11:19
-He considered that God was able even to raise him from the dead, from which, figuratively speaking, he did receive him back.
+He reasoned that God could raise the dead, and figuratively speaking, he did receive him back.

 ## Hebrews 11:20
 By faith Isaac blessed Jacob and Esau concerning things to come.